Scottish Aviation Twin Pioneer: Operational history

 The military version could carry external stores such as bombs under the stub wings.
 One aircraft became the first aircraft for the newly formed Royal Malaysian Air Force when it was delivered on 16 January 1962; the type served with the air force for 12 years.

 The Royal Air Force ordered 39 aircraft, which were built between 1958 and 1959, deployed in Aden and the Far East.
 It was used extensively by British forces in the Malayan Emergency and the later confrontation in Borneo.
-In August 1959, No. 78 Squadron RAF at Khormaksar received some Twin Pioneers to supplement its single engine Pioneers.
+In August 1959, No. 78 Squadron RAF at RAF Khormaksar in Aden, received some Twin Pioneers to supplement its single engine Pioneers.
 The Twin Pioneers were employed in moving troops and supplies around the wilderness and on occasions lending support to the Sultan of Oman.
 A series of double engine failures caused problems with the squadron losing two aircraft on the same day.
 Unsuitable soft and hard landing strips were also causes of failures during landings.

 Other squadrons that operated the Twin Pioneers were No. 152 Squadron RAF based at Muharraq in Bahrain and No. 21 Squadron RAF, which reformed with the type at Benson in May 1959.
 The squadron then moved to Kenya and in June 1965 to Aden.
 No. 152 operated around the Persian Gulf and in 1959, No. 209 Squadron RAF based at Seletar began to receive Twin Pioneers.
 These operated in Borneo and Malaya.
 The SRCU (Short Range Conversion Unit) at RAF Odiham also flew three Twin Pioneers for aircrew training.
 RAF No. 230 Squadron in the UK was the last military operator of the Twin Pioneer.
 The squadron operated the type in an interesting sand-colour camouflage scheme.

 Although mainly used in military operations, the Twin Pioneer was also successful as a commercial transport for operation in areas without proper airfields, where unprepared surfaces were often the norm.
 Twin Pioneers were sold as survey aircraft to oil exploration companies with some of the first sales to Rio Tinto Finance and Exploration Limited, and the Austrian and Swiss government survey departments.
 Three were used by the 'Kroonduif' in Dutch New Guinea.

 One Twin Pioneer served as a STOL training aircraft with the Empire Test Pilot School (ETPS) at RAE Farnborough for many years.